 - Eggnog Cheesecake Filling: In a large mixing bowl, using a handheld or stand mixer fitted with a whisk or paddle attachment, beat the cream cheese, sugar, and flour just until combined no lumps remain.
-Add nutmeg, cinnamon, vanilla*, and rum and stir to combine.
-Add one egg at the time and mix just until combined before you add the next egg.
+Add nutmeg, cinnamon, vanilla, and rum and stir to combine.
+Add one egg at a time and mix just until combined before you add the next egg.
 Scrape down the bowl and add eggnog and mix until smooth and combined.
 Don't overmix at any step.
 Too much air in the filling can cause cracks while baking.
 Pour filling into the crust.
 Spread evenly.
 Place a piece of parchment paper under the springform pan and bake for 50-60 minutes until the edges look puffed and browned.
 The center should be very bright and almost set with a 2-3 inches wobbly spot in the center.
 Don't overbake because this is a common reason for cracked cheesecake.

 - Turn off the oven, crack open the door (pinch a wooden spoon), and let the cheesecake in the oven for another hour.
 Then remove from the oven and let cool to room temperature.
 Refrigerate at least 3 hours or overnight.
 Top with whipped cream and decorate with Gingerbread Men Cookies before serving, if desired.
 Store leftovers in an airtight container in the fridge up to 3 days.

 You can find the video in the post above.
 If you don't see a video, please check your browser settings.